 WHAT IS SPARTANS VS ZOMBIES?

-MSU’s giant version of a classic college game, played on campuses around the nation.
+MSU’s giant version of a classic college game, played on campuses nationwide.

-A free, week-long game of tag with hundreds of players.
+A free, week-long game of tag with hundreds of annual players.

 The most fun thing ever.